 Learning through Human Experience.
 The National Directory for Catechesis teaches that human experiences are the "means through which human beings come to know themselves, one another, and God" (NDC 29A).
-To help the young people better understand the Catholic Church's work for unity among all Christians, invite the pastor or a member of your parish staff to visit with the young people and discuss how the Church acts in service to the world in your area.
+To help the students better understand the Catholic Church's work for unity among all Christians, invite the pastor or a member of your school's board or staff to visit with the students and discuss how the Church acts in service to the world in your area.
 You might also work with a staff person of a neighboring non-Catholic Christian Church to plan a community service project the youth may do together to make a difference in your community.